h2oai/ht-catalog/Assets/use-cases/anomaly_detection_using_audio___all/README.md

-## Use Case 100: Audio Anonmaly Detection
+## Use Case 100: Audio Anomaly Detection

 Classifies the audio segments into 4 machine parts: valve, fan, slider and pump